celeritas-project/celeritas/scripts/docker/README.md

 after you exit the docker client.
 This means all of your work will be destroyed.

-The `launch-testing` script will clone an active github pull request, build, and set up an image to use locally:
+The `launch-testing` script will clone an active GitHub pull request, build, and set up an image to use locally:
 ```console
 $ ./ci/launch-testing.sh 123